 The Domehead mind and soul have evolved beyond a human level, after millions of years.
 Bodusians are unable to do wrong.
 Murder, rape, lying, stealing, exploitation and drunk driving are unknown to them.
 They have no money, and live in a system in which everybody contributes and takes for free.
 The richest 61.1% set aside part of their food commodities every winter for those who are without enough food.

 Bodus is part of the Interplanetary Council.
-Its total population is 1.5 billion.
+Its total population is 1.5 billion Domeheads and 100 million sapients of other species, all immigrants or descendants thereof (Domeheads are the only sapient species to have evolved on Bodus).
 In addition to the permanent population, about 550 million people from other planets visit every year because they are so intrigued by it.

 Material possessions are divided into two categories: linam (utilitarian) and okos (numinous).
 Items that are linam exist only for their immediate physical uses: a car that helps you get somewhere; a bottle of soap that cleans; a key that opens the door.
 These items are not valued by the Bodusians.
 Items that are okos have become special for some reason or another: a book that contains the family history in it, owned for many generations; a radio someone got you for Sashikon; a yenus (club-like stick) that has been with you and helped you recover from a disease before with its spiritual energy.
 Okos objects are believed to have acquired their own life and spirit, just like a Domehead or an animal.
 They have a force of life emanating from them, and although they cannot move on their own, they are treated with the jelly of the pupal plant to make them invincible to burning up in fires.
 Edible possessions are gosil (evanescent) and are considered to be neither linam nor okos.

-As a coming of age experience, the children of the couples will leave the home.
+Bodusians begin puberty at age 3.
+As a coming of age experience, the children of the couples will leave the home sometime after their fourth birthday.
 They go out and participate in "the Seeking".
 In the Seeking, they look for other Bodusians their own age to form households with.
+Ages 4 through 6 are a time of finding oneself, somewhat similar to the years 16-24 in Western civilization.
 When a group of six has formed, they acquire a new house or find an abandoned one and begin living together.
+Occasionally a person will become a dewal (from diwal, "alone"), and will never join a household of six.

 One household forms the Prime Council.
 This household reaches important decisions for the planet about where the planet is going to go.
 After three of its members have died off in old age, the Prime Council, reduced to three, appoints another household with a full six to become the new Prime Council.
 The Prime Council is looked to for its guidance and wisdom.
 A government is not needed to police the sins that plague other planets, due to the nature of the Domeheads.

-Children are educated at home.
+Children are educated at home, and are not lifesped.
 They are given lessons, which may include things like being taken out to the beach and having water run over their hands and feeling sand.
 During the Seeking, Bodusians do not attend any sort of school.
 Then as adults with their families, they attend universities to learn such topics as mathematics, astronomy, physics, foreign languages, ancient history and the psychic sciences.
 These universities are run by monks and nuns in their abbeys (not divided by gender).

 Bodusians devote much of their life to spiritual growth.
 At the end of every year, they hold meetings and talk about how they have changed for the better or worse, and whether they are meeting their life goals.
 They seek the support of other Bodusians for much of what they do.
 Sometimes they even find that a journey to another planet is what they are looking for, and as a result there are Bodusian households on many planets throughout Lehola.
 Bodusian spirituality has become popular throughout the galaxy (and in many other galaxies too).